How can a criminal trial proceed without the defendant present?

 Other court cases have dealt with the issue of defendants not being present for essential hearings.
 State v.
 Koopmans stated that the defendant must be present for his sentencing hearing.
 The right to be present for a sentencing hearing may not be waived.
 Subsequent cases have held that a defendant can waive his right to be physically present for a plea and sentencing hearing.
 Accordingly, a defendant may appear via videoconferencing.
 This satisfies the law.
 The court must, however, conduct a colloquy with the defendant and also ensure that the defendant can see and hear all of the parties to the proceeding.

-Meyer Van Severen, S.C. is a Wisconsin criminal defense law firm
+Van Severen Law Office is a Wisconsin criminal defense law firm

 As always, if you have any questions about criminal law or the rights of the accused, contact one of our criminal defense attorneys today!